hoersamu/storyblok-cli/TRANSLATE.md

 ```

 The command creates a backup file (`rollback_[Component]_[field].json`) for a potential rollback located in the `rollback` subfolder and performs the migration (expect when using `--dryrun`).

+### Automated
+Instead of running translation migrations manually, run the `run-migrations.sh` script.
+It will perform all migrations following the scheme `change_COMPONENT_translate.js` in the migrations folder for the path `en-US/untranslated`.
+To change the path, pass the `--starts-with` parameter to the script.

 ## Rollback migration
 To undo changes performed by a migration, use the `rollback-migration` command with the same values for the parameters `--space`, `--component`, and `--field` as in the `run-migration` command.